Mission

 (A) Any officer or director may resign from office by notifying the President in writing.
 The Board of Directors may, thereafter, in its discretion, elect a person to serve in the vacant office until the next annual meeting.

-(B) Any officer or director may be removed from office for good and sufficient cause as enumerated in Bylaw 5, by a vote of two-thirds of the total membership of the Board of Directors, but, in no event, shall the Board vote to remove a person from office until the officer or director has been given notice in writing of the charges pending against him/her and is afforded an opportunity to appear and defend against the alleged charges.
+(B) Any officer or director may be removed from office for good and sufficient cause, as enumerated in the Bylaws, by a vote of two-thirds of the Board of Directors.
+However, the Board shall not vote to remove a person from office until the officer or director has been given written notice of the charges pending against him/her and has been afforded an opportunity to appear and defend against the alleged charges.

-(C) At the next Membership meeting, the membership of this organization shall, if necessary, elect a person to complete the term for which the resigned or removed officer or director was originally elected.
+(C) At the next Membership meeting, the membership of this organization shall, if necessary, elect a person to complete any unexpired term for which the resigned or removed officer or director was originally elected.

 ARTICLE 8.
 Amendments